James Spencer-Churchill, 12th Duke of Marlborough: Life

 Born in Oxford, Marlborough was educated at Harrow and the Royal Agricultural College.

 As Marquess of Blandford, he led a playboy life.
 Tatler reported that in the 1990s, the Happy Mondays lead singer Shaun Ryder remarked "If I was born into dough, I'd have done nothing forever.
 Like Jamie Blandford.
 He's fuckin' cool.
 I'd definitely produce his record."

 In a bid to safeguard the Blenheim Palace estate from the then Marquess's excessive behaviour, his father won a court battle in 1994 to ensure his son never won control of the family seat, but their relationship may have improved later.

 In 1995, he spent a month in prison for forging prescriptions.
 In September 2007, he was sentenced to six months in jail on two counts of dangerous driving and one of criminal damage following a "road rage" attack on another motorist's car.
 At the same time, he was banned from driving for three and a half years.
 In 2013, he was accused by a Sikh cab driver of abusing the driver with racist language.

-On the death of his father in 2014, the Oxford Mail noted the new duke's "well-publicised drug addiction" and reported that a spokesman for Blenheim Palace had said "the Palace will remain under the control of trustees", but that the 12th Duke could himself become one of the trustees.
+On the death of his father, 'Sunny' Marlborough, in October 2014, the Oxford Mail noted the new duke's "well-publicised drug addiction" and reported that a spokesman for Blenheim Palace had said "the Palace will remain under the control of trustees", but that the 12th Duke could himself become one of the trustees.
 The Daily Telegraph reported that "The responsibility of maintaining one of Britain's grandest country houses for future generations now passes to 58-year-old Jamie Blandford, as he is commonly known, following a remarkable turnaround in his relationship with his late father, who once described him as the 'black sheep' of his family."

 In 2021, seven years after having succeeded to the Dukedom of Marlborough, he successfully stood for election to Woodstock Town Council.
+He was subsequently re-elected without contest in 2024.

-In 2022, Spencer-Churchill was taken to court by Porsche Financial Services for "refusing or failing to pay the outstanding £64,472.70 balance on the Cayenne E-hybrid Turbo S model he bought in July 2018."
+In 2022, Marlborough was taken to court by Porsche Financial Services for "refusing or failing to pay the outstanding £64,472.70 balance on the Cayenne E-hybrid Turbo S model he bought in July 2018."
+The outcome was that he was ordered to give up the car.

 During the 2024 UK general election, the Duke supported the Reform UK party.

+On 13 May 2024, Marlborough was arrested and charged with three alleged strangulation attacks on his estranged second wife Edla Marlborough between November 2022 and May 2024.
+In December 2025, he was charged with the intentional strangulation of his wife.
+On 5 January 2026, he pleaded not guilty to the charges and appeared again in Oxford Crown Court on 5 February 2026.
+The Duke subsequently pleaded not guilty to two additional charges of controlling or coercive behaviour.
+He was released on bail and a provisional trial date was set for 10 January 2028.